rcardin/http4s-tutorial/README.md

 )
 ```

 The best way to understand each dependency is to explain it along the way.
-So, let's start the
-journey along the `http4s` library.
+So, let's start the journey along with the `http4s` library.

 ## Http4s Basics

 The `http4s` library grounds its function on the concepts of `Request` and `Response`.
-Indeed, using
-the library, we respond to a `Request` using a function of type `Request => Response`.
-We call this
-function a route.
+Indeed, using the library, we respond to a `Request` utilizing a function of type `Request => Response`.
+We call this function a route.
 In fact, a server is nothing more than a set of routes.

-Very often, producing  a `Response` from a `Request` means interacting with databases, external
-services, and so on, which may produce some side effect.
-However, as diligent functional
-developers, we aim to maintain the referential transparency of our functions.
-Hence, the library
-surrounds the `Response` type into an effect `F` (more to come...), changing the route definition
-in `Request => F[Response]`.
+Very often, producing a `Response` from a `Request` means interacting with databases, external services, and so on, which may have some side effects.
+However, as diligent functional developers, we aim to maintain the referential transparency of our functions.
+Hence, the library surrounds the `Response` type into an effect `F` (more to come...), changing the route definition in `Request => F[Response]`.

-Nevertheless, not all the `Request`s will find a route to a `Response`.
-So, we need to take into
-consideration this fact, defining a route as a function of type `Request => F[Option[Response]]`.
+Nevertheless, not all the `Request` will find a route to a `Response`.
+So, we need to take into consideration this fact, defining a route as a function of type `Request => F[Option[Response]]`.
 Using a monad transformer, we can simplify the route type in `Request => OptionT[F, Response]`.

-Finally, using the types Cats provides us, we can rewrite the type `Request => OptionT[F, Response]`
-using the Kleisli monad transformer.
-Remembering that the type `Kleisli[F[_], A, B]` is just a
-wrapper around the function `A => F[B]`, our route definition becomes
-`Kleisli[OptionT[F, *], Request, Response]`.
+Finally, using the types Cats provides us, we can rewrite the type `Request => OptionT[F, Response]` using the Kleisli monad transformer.
+Remembering that the type `Kleisli[F[_], A, B]` is just a wrapper around the function `A => F[B]`, our route definition becomes `Kleisli[OptionT[F, *], Request, Response]`.
 Easy, isn't it?

-Fortunately, the `http4s` library defines a type alias for the Kleisli monad transformer that is
-easier to understand for human beings: `HttpRoutes[F]`.
+Fortunately, the `http4s` library defines a type alias for the Kleisli monad transformer that is easier to understand for human beings: `HttpRoutes[F]`.

-Hence, to define the routes that we need for our new shining website it's sufficient to instantiate
-some routes using the above type.
+Hence, defining the routes we need for our new shining website is sufficient to instantiate some ways using the above type.
 Awesome.
 So, it's time to start our journey.
-Let's implement the
-endpoint returning the list of movies associated with a particular director.
+Let's implement the endpoint returning the list of movies associated with a particular director.

 ## Route Definition

-We can image the route that returns the list of movies of a director as something similar to the
+We can image the route that returns the list of movies of a director as something similar to the following:
-following:

 ```
 GET /movies?director=Zack%20Snyder
 ```

 Every route corresponds to an instance of the `HttpRoutes[F]` type.
-Again, the `http4s` library
-helps us in the definition of such routes, providing us with a dedicated DSL, the `http4s-dsl`.
+Again, the `http4s` library helps us define such routes, providing us with a dedicated DSL, the `http4s-dsl`.

-Through the DSL, we build an `HttpRoutes[F]` using pattern matching, as a sequence of case
+Through the DSL, we build an `HttpRoutes[F]` using pattern matching as a sequence of case statements.
-statements.
 So, let's do it:

 ```scala
 HttpRoutes.of[F] {